qenya/martyrs.gallery/src/currentshow.md

 homepage-order: 50
 ---

-## NOW WE ARE 7:<cite> CHANGE &amp; DISRUPT</cite>
+## ALISON ALLUM: <cite>IN HER SHOES</cite>

-**Exhibition: Saturday 7 April &ndash; Friday 27 April, 12 noon&ndash;5pm (Thu&ndash;Sun)**
+**Exhibition: 5&ndash;25 May, 12 noon&ndash;5pm (Thu&ndash;Sun)**

-In 2016, women&rsquo;s art collective Now We Are 7, comprising artists Lyn Dale, Nikki Davidson-Bowman, Louise Michele Evans, Marie Ford, Stephanie Grainger, Jules Mitchell and Katy Oxborrow, set out on an experimental journey.
-Each artist made one piece of work and each month the work changed hands until each artist had contributed towards each piece.
-In a process of palimpsest, the work evolved or was reused or altered but potentially still bore visible traces of its earlier form.
-During the year of the project, the artists experienced their own changes and disruptions, in the form of relocation, separation, illness, loss and uncertainty.
-The result is a body of work that reflects themes of female identity, diversity and transition.
+Experimental glass artist Alison Allum exploits her medium&rsquo;s qualities of allure, fragility and danger to explore the contradictory experiences of modern womanhood.
+Combining classic beauty with a knowing theatricality, her collection of glass shoes and drawings portrays a much fetishised aspect of femininity and tempers it with an undercurrent of radicalism and wit.

-**Friday 6 April, 6pm**
+**Friday 4 May, 6pm**

 <cite>Private View:</cite> Refreshments from 6pm.

-**Friday 13 &amp; 27 April, 10am&ndash;12 noon**
+**Friday 11 &amp; 25 May, 10am&ndash;12 noon**

 <cite>Martyrs&rsquo; Writing Group:</cite> Writers of fiction or non-fiction can use the gallery space free of charge for a calm, quiet, untutored drop-in session, inspired by the current exhibition (bring own materials and refreshments).

-For more information about Now We Are 7, visit [their website](http://www.nowweare7.com "Now We Are 7 website").
+For more information about Alison Allum, visit [her website](http://www.alisonallum.com "Alison Allum website").

-**This exhibition has been sponsored by a generous donation from the [Chalk Cliff Trust](http://chalkclifftrust.org/ "Chalk Cliff Trust website").**